Prime Minister of Italy: Fascist regime

 The Italian prime minister presided over a very unstable political system as in its first sixty years of existence (1861–1921) Italy changed its head of the government 37 times.

-Regarding this situation, the first goal of Benito Mussolini, appointed in 1922, was to abolish the Parliament's ability to put him to a vote of no confidence, basing his power on the will of the King and the National Fascist Party alone.
-After destroying all political opposition through his secret police and outlawing labor strikes, Mussolini and his Fascist followers consolidated their power through a series of laws that transformed the nation into a one-party dictatorship.
+Regarding this situation, the first goal of Benito Mussolini, who was appointed in October 1922 after the March on Rome, was to abolish the Parliament's ability to put him to a vote of no confidence, basing his power on the will of the King and the National Fascist Party (PNF) alone.
+After destroying all political opposition through his secret police and outlawing labor strikes, Mussolini and his Italian fascist followers consolidated their power through a series of laws that transformed the nation into a one-party dictatorship.
 Within five years, he had established dictatorial authority by both legal and extraordinary means, aspiring to create a totalitarian state.
-In 1925 the title of "President of the Council of Ministers" was changed into "Head of the Government, Prime Minister, Secretary of State", symbolizing the new dictatorial powers of Mussolini.
+In 1925, the title of "President of the Council of Ministers" was changed into "Head of the Government, Prime Minister, Secretary of State", symbolizing the new dictatorial powers of Mussolini.
 The convention that the prime minister was responsible to Parliament had become so entrenched that Mussolini had to pass a law stating that he was not responsible to Parliament.

-Mussolini remained in power until he was deposed by King Victor Emmanuel III in 1943 following a vote of no confidence by the Grand Council of Fascism and replaced by General Pietro Badoglio.
-A few months later, Italy was invaded by Nazi Germany and Mussolini was reinstated as head of a puppet State called Italian Social Republic, while the authorities of the Kingdom were forced to relocate in Southern Italy, which was under the control of the Allied Forces.

-In 1944 Badoglio resigned and Ivanoe Bonomi was appointed to the post of prime minister, restoring the old title of "President of the Council of Ministers.
-Bonomi was briefly succeeded by Ferruccio Parri in 1945 and then by Alcide de Gasperi, leader of the newly formed Christian Democracy (Democrazia Cristiana, DC) political party.
+Mussolini remained in power until he was deposed by King Victor Emmanuel III in 1943 following a vote of no confidence by the Grand Council of Fascism and replaced by Marshal Pietro Badoglio.
+A few months later, Italy was invaded by Nazi Germany as part of Operation Achse and Mussolini was reinstated as head of a puppet State called Italian Social Republic, while the authorities of the Kingdom were forced to relocate in Southern Italy, which was under the control of the Allied Forces.
+In 1944, Badoglio resigned and Ivanoe Bonomi was appointed to the post of prime minister, restoring the old title of president of the Council of Ministers.
+Bonomi was briefly succeeded by Ferruccio Parri in 1945 and then by Alcide De Gasperi, leader of the newly formed Christian Democracy (DC) political party.